Why You Shouldn't Delay Care

 Discomfort in your chest, arms, back, neck, shoulder or jaw

-Numbness, weakness or loss of movement in your face, arm or leg, especially
+Numbness, weakness or loss of movement in your face, arm or leg, especially on one side

 Confusion and trouble speaking